ohata-toast/CDN/en/console-guide.md

     - TTL: Randomly selected

 - **Callback**
- It takes hours to create and change CDN service (e.g. Modify, Suspend/Resume, and Delete) After a task is completed, enable the callback setting to receive change status via callback URL and CDN setting information.
+ It takes hours to create and change CDN service. (e.g. Modify, Suspend/Resume, and Delete).
+ After a task is completed, enable the callback setting to receive change status via callback URL and CDN setting information.
 See [API Guide](./api-guide-v2.0/#_23) to find information sent to callback.
     1. Enter **HTTP Method** and **Callback URL**.
     2. To receive results on the change of CDN via query parameter, include the following path variable to **Callback URL**.